 Recently, I was in the same scenario when I had to distribute the budget amongst the various platforms to run ads for a staffing agency.
 And here are the factors that helped me make a more informed decision.

 One platform at a time.
 Talking about Facebook first.
 The platform caters to the audiences in a more personal way.
-And rightfully so as Facebook is a place where friends and family connect.
+And rightfully so as Facebook is a place where friends and family connect and engage your followers and the best example of that is Michael Souder Facebook page which got high engagement.
 On the other hand, LinkedIn has a more professional approach to targeting.
-Again, this is justified as LinkedIn is a platform where individuals connect for job related or other professional purposes.
-Not only this, but people also use LinkedIn as a place to seek career-related advice, and collaborating with like-minded people.
+Again, this is justified as LinkedIn is a platform where individuals connect for job-related or other professional purposes.
+Not only this, but people also use LinkedIn as a place to seek career-related advice, and collaborate with like-minded people.

 Having discussed the audience, the ad types that both platforms offer are similar to some extent.
 For example, you will find the Lead Generation ads on both platforms.
 In both cases, a form that you prepare will get attached to the ad so that the visitors can fill in the required information.
 Moreover, in both cases, the form contains all the information that a user shared with the social network in the past.
 Hence, saving them the hassle to do so all over again.